Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices: Results and discussions

-As to be expected the two lowest energy mode are the zero energy or the Goldstone modes, which are the result of the spontaneous symmetry breaking associated with the condensation.
+As to be expected the two lowest energy modes are the zero energy or the Goldstone modes, which are the result of the spontaneous symmetry breaking associated with the condensation.
 In the phase-separated domain, these modes correspond to one each for each of the species.
-The first two excited modes are the non-degenerate Kohn or slosh modes of the two species, and these remain non-degenerate in the domain $T/T_c \leq 0.185$.
+The first two excited modes are the non-degenerate Kohn or slosh modes of the two species, and these remain non-degenerate in the domain $T < T_{\rm ch}$.
 The structure of these modes are shown in Figs.~\ref{mode_fn1} and~\ref{mode_fn2}.
-When $T/T_c > 0.185$ the TBEC acquires a rotational symmetry and the slosh modes becomes degenerate with $\pi/2$ rotation.
-A key feature in the quasiparticle mode evolution is that the energy of all the out-of-phase mode increases for $T/T_c > 0.185$, whereas all the in-phase mode remains steady.
-Here, out-of-phase and in-phase mean the amplitudes $u_1$ and $u_2$ of a quasiparticle are of different and same phases, respectively.
-Among the low-energy modes, the Kohn mode is an in-phase whereas the breathing and quadrupole modes are out of phase in nature.
-One unique feature of TBEC in the immiscible phase is the presence of interface modes, which have amplitudes prominent around the interface region.
-The existence of these modes is reported in our previous work~\cite{suthar_16}, and were investigated in other works ~\cite{ticknor_13,ticknor_14} for TBECs confined in harmonic potential alone at zero temperature.
-One of the low-energy interface modes is shown in Fig.~\ref{mode_fn14}.
-It is evident from the figure that the mode is out-of-phase in nature, and it is transformed into breathing mode of the miscible domain when $T/T_c > 0.185$.
-In the miscible domain, the breathing mode becomes degenerate with the quadrupole mode and gain energy.
+When $T\geqslant T_{\rm ch}$ as the TBEC acquires a rotational symmetry, the slosh modes becomes degenerate with $\pi/2$ rotation.
+A key feature in the quasiparticle mode evolution is that the energy of all the out-of-phase mode increases for $T\geqslant T_{\rm ch}$, whereas all the in-phase mode remains steady.
+Here, out-of-phase and in-phase means that the amplitudes $u_1$ and $u_2$ of a quasiparticle are of different and same phases, respectively.
+Among the low-energy modes, the Kohn mode is in phase whereas the breathing and quadrupole modes are out of phase in nature.
+One unique feature of TBEC in the immiscible phase is the presence of interface modes, these have amplitudes prominent around the interface region.
+The existence of these modes is reported in our previous work~\cite{suthar_16}, and were investigated in other works~\cite{ticknor_13,ticknor_14} for TBECs confined in harmonic potential alone at zero temperature.
+As an example, one of the low-energy interface modes is shown in Fig.~\ref{mode_fn14}.
+It is evident from the figure that the mode is out of phase in nature, and it is transformed into breathing mode in the miscible domain when $T\geqslant T_{\rm ch}$.
+In the miscible domain, the breathing mode becomes degenerate with the quadrupole mode, and gains energy.
 The quasiparticles of the miscible domain have well-defined azimuthal quantum number, and modes undergo rotations as $T$ is further increased.